This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - a loss of interest in favourite activities.

-How would you describe your experiences of feeling emotionally numb, flat or hollowed out?
+How would you describe any experiences of feeling emotionally numb, flat or hollowed out?

 Post-traumatic growth is the positive psychological transformation that can occur after a harrowing experience alongside post-traumatic stress disorder.
-Whilst it does not minimise the impact of PTSD on the individual, it can lead to new positive understandings of the human experience.
+Whilst it does not minimise the impact of post-traumatic psychological injury on the individual, it can lead to new positive understandings of the human experience.

 Key areas of change include- an increased appreciation for life